Skip to content

 • Blob name - json-eval($.fileName)

-16. Finally, drag and drop the Respond Mediator to send back the response from the deleteBlob operation.
+16. Finally, add the Respond Mediator to send back the response from the deleteBlob operation.

 Microsoft Azure Storage use case

-17. Create the next API resource, which is /listmetadata by dragging and dropping another API resource to the design view.
-This API resource will retrieve information from the incoming HTTP POST request such as the container name and blob name and retrieve the metadata of the blob from Microsoft Azure Storage.
+17. Follow the same steps to create the next API resource, /listmetadata.
+This API resource will retrieve information from the incoming HTTP POST request, such as the container name and blob name, and retrieve the metadata of the blob from Microsoft Azure Storage.

 • Container Name - json-eval($.containerName)